Coldwater Kitchen

 12th and Clairmount

 In July 1967, Detroit erupted in one of America’s most violent civil disturbances.
-Using more than 400 reels of home movies donated by Detroiters – along with a tapestry of archival materials – 12th and Clairmount transports viewers back in time to explore the causes and aftermath of Detroit’s most pivotal moment in history.
+Using more than 400 reels of home movies donated by Detroiters – along with a tapestry of archival materials – 12th and Clairmount transports viewers back in time to explore the causes and aftermath of one of Detroit’s most pivotal moment in history.

 Premiering in 2017, this feature film became a centerpiece of community engagement related to the 50th anniversary of the Detroit Rebellion.
 It screened widely throughout Metro Detroit and Michigan, in combination with panel discussions and educational events.